HamzaQasim7/agri_connect/README.md

-# Farmassist
+# AgriConnect

 <p align=center><img src="./docs/img/app_icon.png" width=20% height=20%></p>

-Farmassist is a smart farming app for IoT and AI-powered plant disease detection.
+AgriConnect is a smart farming app for IoT and AI-powered plant disease detection.
 It is built with Flutter and uses Firebase as its backend.

 ### App Screenshots